Your brand is unquestionably one of your most important assets. So it stands to reason that you should pay close attention to protecting it.

 The main benefit of having a registered trademark for your business name is that it gives you the absolute right to stop a competitor using the same business name.
 Without a trademark you would have to fight a potentially difficult, expensive and uncertain passing off claim.

 Once you have your registered trademark, you can start to use the symbol ® to warn people off using it, but be warned that to use it without owning the registered trademark is a criminal offence.
+Did you know that the symbol TM just means that someone is claiming an unregistered trademark?

 It might also be worth you registering your business name as a limited company if you think at any point in the future you may want to trade through a limited company, in order to prevent anyone else from taking the name.
 The company can remain dormant until you want to trade through it, but you must file dormant accounts and annual returns.
 It is also possible to trade through a limited company that has a different name to your trading name but most businesses like the name to be the same.
 A common mistake is thinking that registering a company name will give you the same protection as registering a trademark – it won’t; all it does is prevent someone else registering a company with the same name, they could still trade under your business name if you haven’t trade marked it.